 This is particularly important for such things as time and distance – for instance in a car accident, and also such things as medical treatment when you may not recall exactly what you told any specific medical provider at any specific time.

 Frequently, you’ll be asked to list every complaint that you made at the emergency room, when in fact you may not remember everything that you said over every complaint that you had.

 In those instances, it may be appropriate to qualify your response, such as “as far as I can recall” or “sitting here today, that is all I remember”.

 Likewise, if you’re unsure of what is really being asked of you is a good idea to ask for clarification.
 Simply “I’m not sure I understand your question” will get clarification from the attorney.

-Of course, we should always meet with your attorney prior to deposition to go over what is necessary in your deposition.
+Of course, we should always meet with your injury attorney prior to deposition to go over what is necessary for your deposition.

 Brought to you by: